Liverpool prepare £27m Thiago offer as they step up pursuit of Bayern star | Goal.com

-Liverpool prepare £27m Thiago offer as they step up pursuit of Bayern star
+Liverpool close in on £27m Thiago signing as Reds step up pursuit of Bayern star

 The Reds are stepping up their efforts to land the Spain international, and a deal could even be completed this week.